 4).
 Short Beach

 It was the morning of my 29th birthday, and the sun was finally out.
-Guillaume heard about a hidden beach nearby, so we went early to check it out.
+I heard about a hidden beach nearby, so I went early to check it out.
 With three waterfalls (one man-made and two natural), huge boulders and tide pools, “Short Beach” was literally alive!

 5).
 Tillamook Cheese Factory & Blue Heron French Cheese Company

 Tillamook Cheese Factory is a tourist stop, but I’m a sucker for free cheese.
 They also offer a free self-guided factory tour which took about ten minutes.
-Afterwards, Guillaume and I waited in line for some average tasting cheese and some surprisingly delicious Tillamook ice cream.
+Afterward, I waited in line for some average tasting cheese and some surprisingly delicious Tillamook ice cream.

 Just down the road, the Blue Heron French Cheese Company offers wine tasting and free samples of: cheese, barbecue sauce, dips, homemade horseradish and more yummy items!
-We ate a lunch of free samples and then washed it down with a wine tasting.
-Personally, I preferred the experience at Blue Heron over Tillamook, but mostly because Blue Heron was “french” and the crowd at Tillamook was overwhelming,
+I ate a lunch of free samples and then washed it down with a wine tasting.
+Personally, I preferred the experience at Blue Heron over Tillamook, but mostly because Blue Heron was “french” and Tillamook was too crowded.

 I’m sure there are a lot of things to see and do and Astoria, but it was my birthday and I wanted to go beer tasting!
-Fort George was recommended to us by a friend, so we headed over there and enjoyed a flight of beer samples.
+Fort George came recommended by a friend, so we headed over there and enjoyed a flight of beer samples.